psychemedia/island-storynotes/odo.md

 When Robert, earl of Morton, heard that by the king's decision his brother was condemned to perpetual imprison- ment he was much distressed.
 Herluin de Conteville^ had married Harleve, the concubine of Duke Eobert, by whom he had two sons.
 Odo and Eobert.
 AVilliam, who was first duke and afterwards king, had heaped honours and posses- sions on his father-in-law both in Kormandy and England, and had enriched with large domains his sons, Ealph, b

-of anotlier w'ife/ and Eobert and Odo, his own uterine brothers.
-For having expelled from Normandy on slight pretences William, surnamed Werlenge, count of Morton, son of Count Mauger,^ he had conferred the county of Mor- ton on Eobert, son of Herluin, and thus his own brother.
+of another wife/ and Eobert and Odo, his own uterine brothers.
+For having expelled from Normandy on slight pretences William, surnamed Werlenge, count of Morton, son of Count Mauger,^ he had conferred the county of Morton on Eobert, son of Herluin, and thus his own brother.
 Moreover, on the death of Hugh, bishop of Bayeux, son of Count Mauger,^ he gave that bishopric to his brother Odo, whom he afterwards made earl of Kent in England.
 At length, King William arrested him in the Isle of "Wight,* on account of his overweening pride, as I have before fully related, and having detained him four years in prison, was unwilling, such was the insolence of Odo, to release him even when he was himself at the point of death.
 In consequence, the earl of Morton, of whom I have lately spoken, was sorely afflicted, and, by his own supplications and those of his friends on behalf of his brother, wearied the suffering prince.

 The king was exhausted by the numerous solicitations from so many quarters for the release of the bishop of Bayeux ; but at length he said : " I wonder that your penetration has not discovered the character of the man for whom you supplicate me.
 Are not you making petitions for a prelate who has long held religion in contempt, and who is the subtle promoter of fatal divisions ?
 Have I not already incarcerated for four years this bishop, who when he ought to have proved himself exemplary in the just government of England, became a most cruel oppressor of the people, and destroyer of the convents of monks?
 In desiring the liberation of this seditious man, you are ill-advised, and are bringing on yourselves a serious calamity.
 It is clear that my brother Odo is a man not to be trusted, ambitious, given to fleshly desires, and of enormous cruelty ; and that he will never be converted from his whoredoms and ruinous follies, I satisfied myself of this on several occasions, and therefore I imprisoned, not the bishop, but the tyrannical